Sending custom sound (Advanced)

 First of, let me issue a warning.
 This page is for if you want to implement your own sound provider.
 If all you’re interested in is sending music or similar, take a look at the lavaplayer module.
 The recommended way to use audio with AckCord at this point is through the lavaplayer module.
 However, if you want to create a custom implementation, read on.

-If you want to send sound with AckCord, you currently have to set up and wire up most of the actors yourself.
-AckCord still hides the details of the WebSocket and UDP connection though.
-AckCord assumes that you are familiar with how sound works in Discord.
-If you are not familiar with this, read the Discord docs for voice connections
+If you want to send sound with AckCord, you currently have to wire some stuff up yourself.
+AckCord still hides most of the implementations, but you are assumed to have some knowledge of how sound sending works in Discord.
+If you are not familiar with this, read the Discord docs for voice connections.

 Establishing a connection